Cats (Felis catus

 ) are prohibited in a number of areas in Tasmania including National Parks, Conservation Areas, Public Reserves, State Forest and private property with a conservation covenant under the

 .
 Cats found in these areas may be trapped, seized or humanely destroyed by relevant Authorised Officers.
-Risk Assessment: Threat Abatement Plan (Commonwealth of Australia)
+Risk Assessment: Threat Abatement Plan for predation by feral cats (Commonwealth of Australia)